TahirAnny/100-days-of-code/log.md

 **Today's Progress**: Well I always wanted to make a game using JS, so here I am, working on my hangman game.
 Also studied JavaScript Scope.

-Day 7: January 14, 2021
+### Day 7: January 14, 2021

-Today's Progress: Continued today with Scope, most of the time spent with scope and execution examples, lexical scope and how block scope works in ES6.
+**Today's Progress**: Continued today with Scope, most of the time spent with scope and execution examples, lexical scope and how block scope works in ES6.
 Also worked on my hangman gaming project, designed the UI and the workflow of the game.

+### Day 8: January 15, 2021

+**Today's Progress**: Hangman is on his way, well spent most of the how to actually draw figures using CSS as I literally had no idea how to do that.